Meituan: On demand services

-Hotel and Travel Services
+Hotel and travel services

 Meituan entered the hotel and travel services space in 2015.
-Since then, it has expanded partnerships with over 900 hotel chains, as highlighted in their “Must-Stay List for 2023."
+Since then, it has expanded partnerships with over 900 hotel chains, as highlighted in their "Must-Stay List for 2023."
 Recent boosts in tourism have also helped to expand the business segment with a year over year (YoY) booking increase of 120%.
 More recently Meituan has increased its offerings to include coupon and package deals.
 Their broad network allows them to adapt to consumer preferences and trends for brand awareness.
 Meituan also leverages its data analytics to provide smaller and medium-sized hotel merchants with tools to drive traffic, improve room renovation solutions, and expand their marketing strategies.
 Recent developments include a recent partnership with Agoda, an online travel agency, to better cater to Chinese tourists traveling abroad and enhance services for overseas travel.
 Similar to recent developments by Pinduoduo with its Duo Duo live, Meituan's expansion into the livestream model has also helped merchants engage with users to promote destinations through virtual tours.
 The livestream model gained traction after COVID as part of efforts to encourage Chinese nationals to travel again.

-Bike Sharing and E-Bike Sharing
+Bike sharing and e-bike sharing

 Meituan acquired Mobike in April 2017 for US$2.7 billion.
 Meituan is responsible for production, operation, and disposal of these bikes and e-mopeds.
 Research and development (R&D) and production of bikes follow environmentally friendly practices and national safety standards.

+Artificial intelligence

+Meituan entered the artificial intelligence sector in 2023 by acquiring the AI startup Light Year for US$281 million.
+In September 2025, the company released its first open-source large language model, LongCat-Flash-Chat.
+Subsequent releases include LongCat-Flash-Thinking, featuring Chain-of-thought capabilities; LongCat-Flash-Omni, a multimodal model; and LongCat-Flash-Lite, a fast, low-cost Mixture of Experts model.
+In October 2025, Meituan released LongCat-Video, a model optimized for efficient long-video generation.
+This was followed, in December 2025, by LongCat-Image, a small 6 billion parameter image generation model that emphasized data quality over the number of parameters.

+In June 2026, Meituan released LongCat-2.0, a 1.6-trillion-parameter model trained on 50,000 Chinese microchips, under the MIT License.
+Meituan did not disclose the chips' manufacturer, but stated in a WeChat post that it had used a software library from Huawei for inter-chip communication, and noted that it needed to compensate for the domestic chips' lower memory capacity and less mature software ecosystem compared to Nvidia's H800 GPUs.
+Prior to launch, the company had made a pre-release version of LongCat-2.0 available under the name "Owl Alpha" on the OpenRouter inference service.

+Meituan has applied its AI technology to its core food and hotel businesses through Xiaomei.
+Xiaomei is an AI agent, powered by Meituan's LongCat models, that assists customers with food delivery purchases and hotel bookings.